 As this is effectively a form of insurance, it makes it perhaps the most controversial modern Islamic financial product.
 One reason being the tendency of traditional Western insurance companies to invest premiums into investment bearing bonds and financial instruments.
 Another is the fact that the Western sense of insurance would be forbidden as Gharar, as essentially, it as a gamble by the issuer over whether a payment will or will not be made.
 This is affirmed by Khorshid when he notes:

+Those who argue that insurance cannot be accepted under Islamic law, argue that uncertainty is a prominent feature of insurance.
 This uncertainty relates to the fact that repayment may never occur, and if a claim is made, what the reward will be is also uncertain as that is measured based on the incident (that is in-itself an uncertainty).
 Importantly, Khorshid goes on to observe:

 However, Korshid clarifies how the Takaful can become complaint by noting ‘that Gharar is not rejected in the same manner as Riba’.
 However, this exception seems remarkably convenient in order to create another market in which Islamic banking can compete with the Western world and in this author’s opinion, it seems like another example of what El-Gamal has labelled ‘Sharia Arbitrage’.
 However, on the other hand, insurance is in essence a modern public necessity, meaning that an Islamic compliant alternative was always needed in order to provide Muslims with the similar benefits enjoyed by those following the traditional Western financial principles.
 Therefore, although the Takaful morally breaks from the rules underpinning Sharia law it was a necessary innovation that certainly provides a strong example of ‘Sharia arbitrage’ in practice.